NBISweden/elixir_evaluation_evaluation/docs/methods_3.md

 To do so, trainers need to

-- be aweare of this experiment
+- be aware of this experiment
 - know the goals of ELIXIR
 - be invited to submit their questions
 - do this before a deadline